Research Papers from the Shell Centre for Mathematical Education

 Burkhardt, H. (2001a) World Class Assessment: principles, practice and problem solving in Assessing Gifted and Talented Children, Richardson C (ed), London: Qualifications and Curriculum Authority.

 The assessment of problem solving epitomises all the problems of designing and developing high quality assessment.
 Indeed, any test that goes beyond the routine, covering more than learned facts and procedures in familiar contexts, assesses problem solving – in some sense of that rather-too-widely used phrase.
 Most assessment makes that claim, though often the tasks the students are asked to do and the aspects of performance rewarded in the scoring schemes do not match those claims.
 Similarly, the assessment of gifted and talented children simply highlights more general problems.
 Clearly mundane and narrow assessment tasks are not good enough for them; neither should they be for any child.

-This page is published and maintained by Shell Centre for Mathematical Publications Ltd.
+This page is published and maintained by the Bell Burkhardt Daro Shell Centre Trust.